kempniu/kodivc/README.md

     You'll probably also want to disable locking for testing, so add the __-l__ switch to the command line as well.

-    If entering commands in test mode results in your XBMC instance properly responding to them, it means you're probably facing an ALSA issue.
-Most usual causes of problems are:
+    If your XBMC instance properly responds to commands entered in test mode, but doesn't react to anything you say, these are the most common causes of problems:

     * capturing from the wrong device,
     * capture levels set too low, too high (yes, overly high sensitivity is also a problem) or muted,